flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 <a name="specifying-supportedlocales"></a>
 ### Specifying the app's supported&shy;Locales parameter

-Although Flutter's flutter_localizations library includes support for 77 languages, only English language translations are available by default.
+Although the `flutter_localizations` library currently supports 77 languages and language variants, only English language translations are available by default.
 It's up to the developer to decide exactly which languages to support.

 The `MaterialApp` [`supportedLocales`][]
 parameter limits locale changes.
-When the user changes the locale setting on their device, the app's `Localizations` widget only follows suit if the new locale is a member of the this list.
+When the user changes the locale setting on their device, the app's `Localizations` widget only follows suit if the new locale is a member of this list.
 If an exact match for the device locale isn't found, then the first supported locale with a matching [`languageCode`][] is used.
 If that fails, then the first element of the